 It’s best to stock up on them now because this you are definitely gonna miss them later.
 And if you think you can just let your nails grow, just imagine all the bacteria that will start to grow under them.

 Well, those were it!
-Before you rush over to Amazon to purchase some of these, keep in mind that not all of them are feasible, and that some of them may not be useful to you (depending on where you live, the climate, etc.).
+Before you rush over to Amazon to purchase some of these, keep in mind that not all of them are feasible or useful for survival situations.